atombrenner/aws-lambda-typescript/README.md

 # AWS Lambda Typescript Boilerplate Code

-Fork this repository to quickstart lambda development with Typescript and CDK.
+Fork this repository to quickstart lambda development with Typescript and CDK and the [AWS SDK JS V3](https://github.com/aws/aws-sdk-js-v3)

 ## Prerequisites